-This programme enables arts and crafts students coming from disadvantaged backgrounds to complete a study tour abroad and to benefit from new skills of local craftspeople while also sharing their own experience with others.
-Therefore it allows young French scholarship students nearing the end of their studies to discover the know-how of craftspeople in developing countries; and it allows students from developing countries to discover the know-how of French craftspeople.
+The aim of this programme is to enable arts and crafts students coming from disadvantaged backgrounds to complete a study tour abroad.
+It allows young French scholarship students nearing the end of their studies to discover the know-how of craftspeople in developing countries; and it allows students from developing countries to discover the know-how of French craftspeople.

 This programme helps students launch their professional career by enabling them to: